Ari Gold (filmmaker): Music

 Gold is an occasional member of two comedic music projects with The Brothers Gold, with his brother Ethan Gold on guitar; Ari sings and plays ukulele.

-Gold also sings in the new wave folk band, The Honey Brothers.
+Gold sings in the new wave folk band, The Honey Brothers.
 The Honey Brothers started small in 2001, a few college friends singing for people on the street corners of New York.
 Since then, they have released two studio albums, one live album, and made a guest appearance on the TV show, 90210.
 The other core members of The Honey Brothers are Andrew Vladeck, Daniel Posner, and Adrian Grenier.
-Ethan Gold is a former member of the band, in 2010 he was replaced by Dan Green.
+Ethan Gold is a former member of the band; in 2010 he was replaced by Dan Green.